SpenceKonde/DxCore/megaavr/libraries/Opamp/README.md

 ### input_n
-Variable for controlling what the negative opamp input connects to.
+Property for controlling what the negative opamp input connects to.
 Accepted values:
 ``` c++
 in_n::pin;    // Connect the pinout to the external pin